Pounding Systems (1994)

 Speed Releaser (10 mins 19 secs excerpt) as low res, (digitised from VHS source) on Vimeo.

-Chodzko has frequently used the notion of a flow or journey of memory, emotion, attention, vision and bodies in relation to ideas of suspension, sleep, dreaming and dying in works such as Secretors (1993 – ) , The woods shall rise up in those places where you pause (1995) , Limbo Land (2001) , Remixer (2002), Night Shift (2004) , M-path (2006), Ghost (2010 -) , And the City Grew Quiet… (2011) , Knots (2013)O, you happy roots, branch and mediatrix (2020) , and Thru hole I blind/O/Thru hole oui see (2020).
-With a number of those works (as well as The music from Float 17… (2003), Test Tone for Landscape (2005), Play Play Play (2011), etc) sound is used as a medium for transforming consciousness within public space.
+Chodzko’s later work Ghost (2010 – ) channeled many of the ideas from Pounding Systems into a journey in a modified vessel on water, as meditation and hallucination for its passengers.
+His artworks frequently uses the notion of a flow or journey of memory, emotion, attention, vision and bodies in relation to ideas of suspension, sleep, dreaming and dying in works such as Secretors (1993 – ) , The woods shall rise up in those places where you pause (1995) , Limbo Land (2001) , Remixer (2002), Night Shift (2004) , M-path (2006), Ghost (2010 -) , And the City Grew Quiet… (2011) , Knots (2013) , O, you happy roots, branch and mediatrix (2020) , and Thru hole I blind/O/Thru hole oui see (2020).
+With a number of those works (as well as The music from Float 17… (2003), Test Tone for Landscape (2005), Play Play Play (2011), The Mysterious Return of the Fleet Spring Heads (2024), etc) sound is used as a medium for transforming consciousness within public space.

-Pounding Systems exploration of ideas of otherness, identity, citizenship, place and belonging also appears in later works such as cell-a, Settlement, The Pickers, A Hostile Environment etc.
+Pounding Systems’ exploration of ideas of otherness, identity, citizenship, place and belonging also appears in later works such as cell-a, Settlement, The Pickers, A Hostile Environment etc.